A practical framework for building a business case for AI. Covers cost structures, benefit categories, and a worked example.

 Benefits (conservative):

-- Counting headcount reduction as benefit: AI assistants usually free up time — they don't eliminate jobs.
+Counting headcount reduction as benefit: AI assistants usually free up time, not eliminate jobs.
 Count time saved, not salaries eliminated.

 Key takeaways